 Barton School (part of the Outcomes First Group) is a day school for children and young people aged 8-19 years.
-The school has an adjoining Children's Home (combining as 'Options Barton), which is separately registered and managed.
-All the students have a diagnosis of autism, many who have additional complex needs including social emotional and mental health difficulties, global delay, communication and sensory differences.
-Students are placed from a wide range of local authorities from across the UK.
-The school and children's home work very closely together to promote continuity and consistency for children and young people and joint-working takes place on a daily basis.
+All the students have a diagnosis of autism, many have additional complex needs including social emotional and mental health difficulties, global delay, communication and sensory differences.
+Students are placed from a range of local authorities including North Lincolnshire, Northeast Lincolnshire, Hull, East Riding and North Yorkshire.

-Currently the school can accommodate up to 43 students with a mixture of day and residential students, however the range of ability, communication style, sensory differences and future aspirations are vast.
+Currently the school can accommodate up to 45 students, and the current range of ability, communication style, sensory differences and future aspirations are vast.
 This can range from students with severe learning disabilities who will require lifelong support and move on to adult care settings to students who are completing formal qualifications and move on to college and future employment.
 The need for our curriculum to be flexible, responsive and robust enough to meet the diverse range of needs and best prepare our young people for the ever-changing demands in modern work is an integral feature in this policy, and in our practice at Barton School.